Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Reds

 Geraldo Perdomo At The Plate

-- Perdomo is batting .269 with 19 doubles, three triples, six home runs and 49 walks.
+- Perdomo is hitting .270 with 19 doubles, three triples, six home runs and 51 walks.

+- Perdomo has picked up a hit in 55.7% of his 106 games this season, with multiple hits in 24.5% of those games.

-- Looking at the 105 games he has played this year, he's hit a home run in six of them (5.7%), and in 1.5% of his trips to the plate.
+- He has hit a long ball in six games this season (5.7%), leaving the park in 1.5% of his chances at the plate.

-- Perdomo has had at least one RBI in 26.7% of his games this season (28 of 105), with two or more RBI eight times (7.6%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Perdomo has driven in a run in 29 games this season (27.4%), including eight games with more than one RBI (7.5%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.